yegor256/xdsd/_posts/2014/2014-04-13-no-obligations-principle.md

   - process
   - principles
   - management
-description: The article explains how XDSD recommends to manage responsibility
+description: |
+  In XDSD projects we recommend to manage accountability of team members by clearly defining task scope and borders or responsibility
 keywords:
   - responsibility of programmers
   - management of programmers